-A very important role in our proofs will be played by the random walk on $\R$ generated by $-\log A_i$, i.e. (we put the sign minus to follow notations of previous works).
-Since $\E \log A= 0$, the random walk $S_n$ is recurrent.
-Moreover since we assume aperiodicity, the support of $S_n$ is just $\R$.
+(we put the sign minus to follow notations of our previous works).
+Since \mbox{$\E\log A= 0$}, the random walk $S_n$ is recurrent.
+Moreover, since we assume aperiodicity, the support of $S_n$ is just $\R$.
 We often use the downward and upward sequence of stopping times

 and $l_0=t_0=0$.
 Observe that $t_1$ and $l_1$ are almost surely finite, but have infinite mean.
-On the other hand, hypothesis $\E(|\log A|^{2+\varepsilon })<\infty$ guarantees that $S_{t_1}$ and $S_{l_1}$ are integrable (see \cite{CL}).
+On the other hand, hypothesis $\E(|\log A|^{2+\varepsilon})<\infty$ guarantees that $S_{t_1}$ and $S_{l_1}$ are integrable (see \cite{CL}).

-In the sequel we will use, depending on the situation, different convolutions.
+In the sequel, we will use, depending on the situation, different convolutions.
 We define a convolution of a function $f$ on $\R$ with a measure $\eta$ on $\R$ as a measure on $\R$ given by

-Given $z\in \R^*_+$ and a measure $\eta$ on $\R$ we define
+Given $z\in\R^*_+$ and a measure $\eta$ on $\R$, we define